flutter/website/src/content/ui/interactivity/focus.md

 **Focus traversal**
   : The process of moving focus from one focusable node to another in a predictable, controllable, order.
   In common app UX, when a user presses <kbd>Tab</kbd>, focus moves to the next focusable control or field.
-  This is why this method is also known as _tab traversal_
+  This explains why this method is also known as _tab traversal_.

 ## Focus use cases